 Managing a Hybrid Team/ Work-life Balance(Parts 1 & 2)

 You can purchase these Short Sims individually or as a bundle.

 Clark Aldrich has spent over two decades building leadership simulations.

 He has collaborated with leadership partners ranging from Harvard Business School professors to The Center for Army Leadership to the United Nations.
 He has worked closely for many years with the CxO level of a Fortune 25 corporation and at the board level of one of the largest US military agencies.
-From his 5th Avenue NYC office, he worked with dozens of Fortune 100 CIOs on their leadership and development programs.
+Some of this time was spent in his 5th Avenue NYC office, where he worked exclusively with dozens of Fortune 100 CIOs on their leadership and development programs.
 He currently provides leadership and other simulations for the Department of State, major corporations, non-profits, and educational entrepreneurs.